panazee/ios-learning/CoreData/README.md

 }
 ```

-### 3. Create an instance of hte DataComntroller and make it available in SwiftUI
+### 3. Create an instance of the DataController and make it available in SwiftUI
 - go to AppNameApp.swift
 - add property